bradymiller/bradymiller.github.io/todo/index.md

 1. Look into prioritizing CQM since may be required for 2017 reporting??

 ### OpenEMR Next Release
-1. NEED TO TEST AND RELEASE THE version 7 development packages.
+1. NEED TO TEST AND RELEASE THE version 7 ubuntu development packages.
 1. Issue - (for development and 5.0.1 ubuntu package also need to add --link to the rsync command; ensure --link doesn't break anything since it may of broken the demo scripts)
 1. New ubuntu dependencies(for 5.0.1): php-ldap (this is already in the development package (version 7) for testing)
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)